17 Summer Research Internships for High School Students

 If you’re a high school junior or senior in Illinois interested in exploring physics, mathematics, computer science, and engineering, this 6-week intensive summer internship is a great choice.
 The program is designed to encourage students to pursue STEM in college and as a career option.

-As an intern, you will have the opportunity to work with scientists and engineers to conduct research and create content on Fermilab research.
+As an intern, you will have the opportunity to work with scientists and engineers to conduct research and create content about Fermilab research.
 Fermilab (Fermi National Accelerator Laboratory) operates under the U.S. Department of Energy’s Office of Science and is one of America’s top labs for STEM research.
 Past work done interns in the TARGET program includes interviews with scientists and their current projects (e.g. Kentandu Cheidu interviewing her mentor Lauren Biron on the Deep Underground Neutrino Experiment) and participating in hands-on workshops to understand 3D modeling and computational thinking.

 Cost/Stipend: No cost.
 Students will be paid $17.20 per hour.